igor725/lua-vosk/README.md

 	data, arrsize, false
 ) -- This function does the same thing as "push" but accepts pointers instead

-recog:setspk(
-	spkmdl
-) -- Adds speaker model to the Recognizer
--- Returns nothing
--- Possible errors:
---  * Lua type error

 recog:alts(
 	10
 ) -- Configures Recognizer to output n-best results
 -- Returns nothing
 -- Possible errors:
 --  * Lua type error

-recog:grammar(
-	{'word1', 'word2', 'word3', 'word...'}
-	-- JSON array also can be used: '["word1", "word2", "word3", "word..."]'
-) -- Configures Recognizer to use specified grammar

 recog:timings(
 	true, -- Enables words with times in the output